vitorcecsimoes/theVelops/README.md

 ## APP
 The REACT APP is in the react-app folder

-It currently has the folloeing screens:
+It currently has the following screens:

 #### Login Screen
 - With Email, and Password fields